mkbond777/covid-non-covid-flask/README.md

-# cat-dog-flask
+# covid-non-covid-flask
-cat dog neural network implemented into website using flask
+covid-non-covid neural network deployed into website using flask

 to run:
 just clone or download